KNNeo/m_remove_comment/README.md

 # m_remove_comment
-A simple comment remover for MATLAB .m files
+A simple line comment remover for MATLAB .m files.
+Will remove any amount of comment for any number of lines.
+Will also check for empty spacing eg. newline and extra spacing/tabs between comments (NOTE: This does not remove multi-line comments "%{" and "%}")

 Created executable using PyInstaller, compiled from m_remove_comment.py